-Anker rolled some of the biggest names in streaming into a pint-sized projector called the Nebula Capsule II.
+The Anker Nebula Capsule II rolls some of the biggest names in streaming into a pint-sized projector.

 But what makes the Capsule II so impressive is its 720p picture resolution, a remarkably handy remote control and more than 3,600 apps from the Google Play store.

-You’ll recognize the projector’s menu if you own a Smart TV or NVIDIA Shield with Android TV software.
+You’ll recognize this mini projector’s menu if you own a Smart TV or NVIDIA Shield with Android TV software.

 Last summer, I spent about a month testing out the Nebula Mars II.
 I still think it’s among the best portable projectors on the market.
 The one limitation was its third-party software.
 I plugged in a Roku Streaming Stick to broaden the app selection.